 - This guidance is based on best available evidence, but practitioners should use their professional judgement patients should be involved in decisions about their treatment. - 2.
 It is important to initiate antibiotics as soon as possible for severe infection. - 3.
 Prescribe an antibiotic only when there is likely to be a clear clinical benefit, giving alternative, non-antibiotic self-care advice where appropriate. - 4.
 If a person is systemically unwell with symptoms or signs of serious illness or is at high risk of complications: give immediate antibiotic.
 Always consider possibility of sepsis and refer to hospital if severe systemic infection. - 5.
 Use a lower threshold for antibiotics in immunocompromised, or in those with multiple morbidities; consider culture/specimens and seek advice. - 6.
 In severe infection or immunocompromised, it is important to initiate antibiotics as soon as possible, particularly if sepsis is suspected.
 If patient is not at moderate to high risk for sepsis, give information about symptom monitoring, and how to access medical care if they are concerned. - 7.
 Consider a 'No', or 'Back-up/delayed', antibiotic strategy for acute self-limiting mild UTI symptoms and upper respiratory tract infections including sore throat, common cold, cough and sinusitis.
 (See patient leaflets "Treating your infection"). - 8.
-Limit prescribing over the telephone to exceptional cases. - Use simple antibiotics prescribed generically whenever possible.
+Limit prescribing over the telephone to exceptional cases. - 9.
+Use simple antibiotics prescribed generically whenever possible.
 Avoid broad spectrum antibiotics (e.g. co-amoxiclav, quinolones and cephalosporins) when narrow spectrum antibiotics remain effective, as they increase risk of Clostridium difficile, MRSA and resistant UTIs. - 10.
-Avoid use of quinolones as recommended by the MHRA Drug Safety Update (March 2019) based on evidence that they may be very rarely associated with disabling, long lasting or potentially irreversible adverse reactions affecting musculoskeletal and nervous system.
-Fluoroquinolone treatment should be discontinued at the first signs of a serious adverse reaction, including tendon pain or inflammation. - 11.
+The UK indications for systemic quinolones have been updated (see MHRA Jan 2024 and Patient leaflets).
+They must only be used when other antibiotics commonly recommended for the infection are inappropriate.
+This is because of the identified risk of disabling and potentially long lasting irreversible side effects sometimes affecting multiple body systems and senses.
+Previous safety alerts caution against use in the over 60s.
+Fluoroguinolone treatment should be discontinued at the first signs of a serious adverse reaction, including tendon pain or inflammation. - 11.
 Avoid widespread use of topical antibiotics, especially those agents also available as systemic preparations, e.g. fusidic acid; in most cases, topical use should be limited. - 12.
 Always check for antibiotics allergies.
 Unless otherwise stated, a dose and duration of treatment for adults is usually suggested, but may need modification for age, weight, renal function or if immunocompromised.
 In severe or recurrent cases, consider a larger dose or longer course. - 13.
 Refer to the BNF and individual SPCs for further dosing and interaction information (e.g. interaction between macrolides and statins) if needed and please check for hypersensitivity. - 14.
-For further advice (i.e. empirical therapy failure, special circumstances, etc.) contact the Consultant Medical Microbiologists at Musgrove Park Hospital Toleron Direct number 01823 343765 or out of hours switchboard 01823 333444 - 15.
+For further advice (i.e. empirical therapy failure, special circumstances, etc.) contact the Consultant Medical Microbiologists at Musgrove Park Hospital Tipe Direct number 01823 343765 or out of hours switchboard 01823 333444 - 15.
 This guidance should not be used in isolation, it should be supported with patient information about safety netting, back-up/delayed antibiotics, self-care, infection severity and usual duration, clinical staff education, and audits.
 Materials are available on the RCGP TARGET website. - 16.
 See the NHS Somerset ICB webpage for signposting to evidence based information resources when prescribing in pregnancy and lactation.
 Other useful resources: Drugs in pregnancy information (BUMPS) and Breastfeeding information links (SPS)